 Mount Kailash will be closed due to heavy snow and frozen cold in winter.

 Similarly, Lake Namtso is often closed to visitors in the same winter months as Kailash.
 While it is still possible to travel north to Damxung County, where Lake Namtso lies, the pass over the Nyenchen Tanglha Mountains to get there is often blocked in the depths of winter.
-And as much as the lake is just as beautiful when frozen over in winter as it is when shimmering in the sunlight of summer, the intense cold of the area around the lake at this high altitude is not favourable for most tourists to the region.
+And as much as the lake is just as beautiful when frozen over in winter as it is when shimmering in the sunlight of summer, the intense cold of the area around the lake at this high altitude is not favorable for most tourists to the region.

-How About the Tibet Tour in 2020 and 2021
+How About the Tibet Tour in 2023 and 2024

-You Can Plan to Visit Tibet in Advance
+You can Plan to Visit Tibet in Advance

-In the meantime, you can still start to plan your trip to Tibet, so that you are ready to go once the ban on international travel has been lifted in the region.
+In the meantime, you can start to plan your trip to Tibet, so that you are ready to go once the ban on international travel has been lifted in the region.
 And it is always advisable to plan and book your trip well in advance, to make sure that you can travel on the dates you require.